Skip to Content

 For easy access to ski trails and luxury accommodations, stay at Topnotch Resort: This is a great location on the Mountain Road and the culmination of the Stowe Recreation Path.
 This beautiful resort features an indoor and outdoor swimming pool, modern tennis facilities, and a full-service spa.

 For an affordable stay, try Stowe Motel.
 Offering free bicycles and snowshoes to guests, this modest motel has an outdoor pool and a small kitchenette in each room.
-It’s cute and convenient, if a bit dated.
+It’s cute and convenient if a bit dated.

 For great camping, stay at Smuggler’s Notch State Park: We love the small, quiet campground at Smuggler’s Notch State Park for summer camping.
 Reserve a lean-to and you won’t even have to worry about rain.